Skip to content

 The :rf/variant schema enforces both rules (data-only fields; :extends resolves to a registered variant id).
 See Spec-Schemas §:rf/variant.

-Combined reg-story form — a sugar that desugars
+Combined story/reg-story form — a sugar that desugars

 Two registration forms are canonical, and authors choose by ergonomics:

-Form A (separate, hot-reload-friendly): (rf/reg-story :id metadata) + N (rf/reg-variant :story-id/variant-id metadata) calls.
+Form A (separate, hot-reload-friendly): (story/reg-story :id metadata) + N (story/reg-variant :story-id/variant-id metadata) calls.
 Each variant is a top-level form — saving the file invalidates only the changed variant; hot-reload is precise.

-Form B (combined): (rf/reg-story :id metadata) with a :variants map in the metadata.
-The story library desugars this at macro-expansion time into Form A — the registrar receives N independent reg-variant calls, so hot-reload-by-variant still works the same way.
+Form B (combined): (story/reg-story :id metadata) with a :variants map in the metadata.
+The story library desugars this at macro-expansion time into Form A — the registrar receives N independent story/reg-variant calls, so hot-reload-by-variant still works the same way.
 Form B is sugar for one-form-per-story authoring.

-;; Form B: combined; the macro emits N reg-variant calls at expansion.
+;; Form B: combined; the macro emits N story/reg-variant calls at expansion.

 {:doc "The login form component."